vinh123456789/EzHomeLab/docs/useful-ssh-command.md

 ### Optional

-I also disabled `DHCPv6` in my `OpenWRT` as I haven't seens any real benefit of `IPv6` in my lan.
+This is optional but I also disabled `DHCPv6` in my `OpenWRT` as I haven't seens any real benefit of `IPv6` in my lan.
 This of course may change in the future.
 - Disable `RA-Service`, `DHCPv6-Service`, `NDP-Proxy` and `Designated Master` in:
 ```
 Network > Interfaces > Edit lan interface > DHCP Server > IPv6 Settings